jondavid-black/AiToolsSandbox/ecosystem/use_cases/basic_q_a_bot/readme.md

-# Dumb Q&A AI Bot
+# Basic Mitch Q&A AI Bot

 The simplest miminum viable product for a chatbot is a bot that can answer questions.
 It is not very smart, in that it maintains no conversational memory and has not ability to use data outside the LLM or user prompt, but it can answer questions.
 It provides a minimal web ui for simplified user interaction with asking questions and getting answers.

+The name "[Basic Mitch](https://www.youtube.com/shorts/q9cP9L0IcgM)" is taken from the [Andy Cooks](https://www.youtube.com/@andy_cooks/featured) youtube channel.

 ## Technology